 I let the matcha green tea panna cotta chill in the fridge overnight.

 The next day the hubs and I tasted it.
 Holy mackerel.
 The flavor was absolutely to die for!
 It’s creamy, smooth, flavorful, light and refreshing.

-What wowed me the most though was the subtle zesty taste the panna cotta had.
-I didn’t add any lemon or lime juice, which made me realise that it could only be the matcha that adds that fresh and herby edge.
+What wowed me the most though was the subtle zesty taste that the panna cotta had in the end.
+I didn’t add any lemon or lime juice to it though, which made me realise that it could only be the matcha that adds that fresh and herby edge.

 Serve Panna Cotta

 You can serve the panna cotta in its ramekin, or flip it over and serve it on a plate.